Alice-Jaffray/Software-Engineering-Group-Project/Planning/TestingPlan.md

-# Testing Plan
+# Testing and Issue Control Plan

-Refer to the brief and cover all of the points mentioned, using the notes made in the [meeting document](../Meeting Notes/Stage 2/2019-01-29-Meeting1.md).

 ## Testing

 Tests will be done before each push to the main server repository, and must follow some pass rules before pushing: